Your automation is probably working. Your exceptions aren’t.

 Use recurring ceiling signals to decide whether to stay with current tools, redesign the process, or scope a custom layer around the expensive exceptions.

 The question of whether to build internally or engage an agency is covered in the hiring AI developer vs. agency guide.
-Many operations teams at the 50 to 200 person scale find agency-led builds more practical for initial projects, with internal ownership transitioning after deployment.
+If your team lacks internal engineering capacity for integrations, evaluation, and post-launch monitoring, an agency-led pilot can be a practical way to scope the first workflow without committing to a broader platform rewrite.
 The enterprise AI automation guide has a useful framework for sequencing those phases once the first workflow is proven.

 Work With Arsum